gumloop/guMCP/src/servers/zoom/README.md

 ### 📎 Notes

 - The server requires OAuth authentication for improved security.
-- Make sure your Zoom app has the following scopes configured in the Zoom App Marketplace:
+- Ensure the following scopes are configured in your Zoom App:
-  - `meeting:write:meeting`
+  - `meeting:write:admin`
-  - `meeting:write:meeting:admin`
+  - `meeting:read:admin`
-  - `meeting:read:meeting:admin`
+  - `recording:read:admin`
-  - Plus any additional scopes needed for your specific use case
+  - `report:read:admin`
-- All dates should be in ISO format with timezone (e.g., `2025-05-25T15:00:00Z`)
+- All date inputs should be in ISO format with timezone (e.g., `2025-05-25T15:00:00Z`)
-- The server handles automatically adding timezone information if missing
+- If the timezone is not provided, it will be added automatically by the server.

 ---